alem-platform/bootcamp-go/crunch03/README.md

 - Use `×` to display live cells;
 - Use `·` to display dead cells;

-The program should henadle following flags:
+The program should handle following flags:

 - Flag `--help` - provides information about the program's capabilities and shows all implemented flags.
 - Flag `--verbose` - displays information about the map size, the number of ticks, speed, map name, etc. Information is shown at the top.